Reservoir vs Dams || Types of dams and reservoirs

 Hydrological Investigation

-Difference between dams and reservoirs
+Difference between dams vs reservoirs

 Structural barriers built across,rivers